programmer90000/driving/driving.md

 # Parking
 - Don't park in front of dropped curbs
 - Don't park close to a fire hydrant or a symbol of a fire hydrant, or a yellow stripe on the pavement indicating a fire hydrant
+- Aim to park 5 cm from the curb

 # Other information
 - When I pick up the clutch a little bit when starting the car, it is called the biting point